gandhis1/mbs-analytics/README.md

 - Acquire factor data and loan terms directly from GSE web sites
 - Default, lag, severities, delinquency, and advancing
+- Distribute all recoveryPrincipal and realize all losses at maturity depending on extendLagsPastMaturity
 - Basic yield maintenance calculations for FNMA YM type
 - Use real first payment and maturity dates and derive loan age instead of an input
 - Proper payment date calculation logic